 Although it shares a name with ‘The Mosquito Coast’ book, the first season of this action-packed show is more of a prequel.
 It follows Allie Fox (Justin Theroux) as he takes his family on the run from the US government.

-Following its premiere in 2021, The Mosquito Coast has been renewed for a second season.
+More episodes of The Mosquito Coast are on the way.
+Apple has officially announced that the show has been renewed for a second season.

 Watch Trailer • Released October 2, 2020 • 2 seasons • TV-MA

 This docuseries explores the life of living creatures at microscopic scale.
 Paul Rudd narrates stunning sequences of animals that are so, so, small.
 Tiny World features a variety of species and habitats, including the depths of the forest, the dry sands of the desert and the underwater biodiversity of the coral reef.